-Compression moulding is usually the moulding technique chosen to process thermoset and thermoplastic composites as it offers advantages over other moulding techniques.
-These are primarily based on its ability to allow for part consolidation where parts are moulded in one single process, which reduces the total cost and it allows for the low glass fibre to apply its maximum benefit in reducing weight and improving load and structural performance.
-This ability reduces the need for extra finishing or sub assembly and improves the look and performance of the part.
+Compression moulding is usually the moulding technique chosen to process thermoset and thermoplastic composites, as it offers advantages over other moulding techniques.
+These are primarily based on its ability to allow for part consolidation where parts are moulded in one single process, which reduces the total cost and it allows for the low glass fibre to apply for its maximum benefit in reducing weight and improving load and structural performance.
+This ability reduces the need for extra finishing or subassembly and improves the look and performance of the part.

-Composite are used as a replacement for high performance metals, allowing more flexible design better strength to weight performance, dimensional control, resistance to corrosion and manufacturing efficiency.
+Composites are used as a replacement for high-performance metals, allowing more flexible design better strength to weight performance, dimensional control, resistance to corrosion and manufacturing efficiency.
 Thermoset composites, such as Bulk Moulding Compound (BMC) and Sheet Moulding Compound (SMC), offer the following benefits over metals.

 - Cost savings

 - Component consolidation

 - Significant parts consolidation

 As Australia’s largest advanced composite business and a global exporter, CME can help improve product design, manufacturability, and performance by switching to thermoset moulding compounds.
 CME has successfully converted many cast aluminium, zinc, iron, steel fabrication, and other custom metal fabrication parts to thermoset composite materials, providing its customers with substantial cost savings and superior performance.
 Examples of metal conversion with thermoset moulding compounds.

 - Replacement of a Steel Wheel Tub to an advanced composite wheel tub in the Automotive Industry